 The framework notes specifically that 'an effective strategy requires action to curb the facilitation of corrupt practices by private actors, particularly in the transnational context.'
-Thus, the fourth element will focus 'on measures [in countries under review] designed to prevent the private actors from offering bribes or providing services that facilitate concealment of corruption proceeds.'
-To that end, 'irrespective of whether a member is experiencing severe corruption itself, the Fund urges all members to volunteer to have their own legal and institutional frameworks assessed in the context of bilateral surveillance for purposes of determining whether: (a) they criminalize and prosecute the bribery of foreign public officials; and (b) they have effective . . . system[s] . . . designed to prevent foreign officials from concealing the proceeds of corruption.'
+Thus, the fourth element will focus 'on measures [in countries under review] designed to prevent the private actors from offering bribes or providing services that facilitate concealment of corruption proceeds'.
+To that end, 'irrespective of whether a member is experiencing severe corruption itself, the Fund urges all members to volunteer to have their own legal and institutional frameworks assessed in the context of bilateral surveillance for purposes of determining whether: (a) they criminalize and prosecute the bribery of foreign public officials; and (b) they have effective...system[s]....designed to prevent foreign officials from concealing the proceeds of corruption.'
 The framework notes that, if such an assessment occurs, the country would be benchmarked against applicable international standards to which the country has agreed, such as those in the OECD Anti-Bribery Convention or the UNCAC.
-Significantly, the framework states that '[t]he Fund should continue to avoid interference in individual enforcement cases'
+Significantly, the framework states that '[t]he Fund should continue to avoid interference in individual enforcement cases.

 In June 2020, the IMF released a staff analysis of implementation to date of the new framework.
-The report found, among other things, that 'a new centralized process to systematically analyze governance and corruption vulnerabilities for all Fund members-a core aspect of the Framework-has been put in place'; 'the Framework has supported deeper discussions on governance and anti-corruption issues' related to surveillance reports; the framework has supported efforts to link 'specific conditionality related to governance and anti-corruption reforms, with governance improvements now being a core objective of many programs' supported by the IMF; and technical assistance efforts related to governance have focused in part on anti-corruption aspects.
-The report also noted areas for continued work, including 'ensuring sustained engagement by the Fund, building further ownership and efforts by country authorities, supporting country teams in these complex discussions, and filling data gaps.'
+The report found, among other things, that 'a new centralized process to systematically analyse governance and corruption vulnerabilities for all Fund members - a core aspect of the Framework - has been put in place'; 'the Framework has supported deeper discussions on governance and anti-corruption issues' related to surveillance reports; the framework has supported efforts to link 'specific conditionality related to governance and anti-corruption reforms, with governance improvements now being a core objective of many programs' supported by the IMF; and technical assistance efforts related to governance have focused in part on anti-corruption aspects.
+The report also noted areas for continued work.
 The next formal evaluation of the framework was originally scheduled for mid-2021.
-However, as noted above, the IMF has focused on governance measures tied to emergency covid-19 lending, which has for now taken priority over an evaluation of the larger framework (though the covid-19 experience likely will signal many 'lessons learned').
+However, during the pandemic the IMF has focused on governance measures tied to emergency covid-19 lending, which has for now taken priority over an evaluation of the larger framework (though the covid-19 experience likely will signal many 'lessons learned').

-The IMF's attention to countries' anti-corruption enforcement frameworks dovetailed with efforts surrounding the 2020 G20 meetings focused on further implementing the G20's 'High Level Principles on Organizing Against Corruption.'
-These principles date from July 2017 and include the need for 'administrative measures' that deter corruption and encourage transparency across government agencies and on international cooperation relating to technical assistance and enforcement.
-At the first G20 Anti-corruption Ministers Meeting held in October 2020, the G20 ministers issued a communique that summarised several initiatives taken during the year and set out further goals.
-The G20's leaders endorsed the results of the ministerial meeting in their own November 2020 communique.

-First, the ministers acknowledged the 'existing international anti-corruption architecture' - including the UNCAC, the OECD Anti-Bribery Convention and the Financial Action Task Force (FATF) standards - and pledged 'to more effectively implement our existing obligations and commitments [many of which involve enforcement efforts] . . . recognizing that these instruments should serve as the foundation for future efforts to expand international cooperation and coordination against corruption and related challenges.'
-Like other multilateral bodies, the G20 also focused on the intersection of corruption and the covid-19 pandemic, issuing a 'call for action' that focused on transparency, coordinated action on emergency relief and relevant medicines, maintaining sound governance and methods for oversight of covid-19 government expenditures and procurement, and using existing anti-corruption frameworks to cooperate in the investigation and determent of corruption.
-In addition, the Anti-Corruption Working Group compiled a 'Good Practices Compendium on Combating Corruption in the Response to COVID-19' in October 2020.
+The IMF's attention to countries' anti-corruption enforcement frameworks dovetailed with efforts surrounding the 2020 G20 meetings focused on further implementing the G20's 2017 High Level Principles on Organizing Against Corruption.
+These principles include the need for 'administrative measures' that deter corruption and encourage transparency across government agencies and on international cooperation relating to technical assistance and enforcement.
+In the aftermath of the first G-20 Anticorruption Ministerial Meeting held in October 2020, the G-20 ministers issued a communique that summarised several initiatives taken during the year and set out further goals.
+The ministers acknowledged the 'existing international anti-corruption architecture' - including the UNCAC, the OECD Anti-Bribery Convention and the Financial Action Task Force (FATF) standards - and pledged 'to more effectively implement our existing obligations and commitments [many of which involve enforcement efforts]... recognising that these instruments should serve as the foundation for future efforts to expand international cooperation and coordination against corruption and related challenges.'
+The ministerial meeting also approved three new 'high level principles' related to various anti-corruption-related issues, including High-Level Principles for the Development and Implementation of National Anti-Corruption Strategies.